 The movie starts by showing how a few sick people, who go about their daily routine, can easily contaminate thousands of people.
 The point of the introduction is simple: A deadly virus can spread around the world in a matter of days.
-This realistic yet terrifying scenario is a very effective way to grip the audience and to cause a state of fear.
+This realistic yet terrifying scenario is an effective way to grip the audience and cause fear.
 During these scenes, the camera focuses for a few extra seconds on common objects that can transmit germs such as drinking glasses, just long enough for the viewer to realize: “Hey, I sometimes touch these things!
 That could be me!
 Aaaah!”

-This movie was released only a two years after the outbreak of H1N1 and the media hype that surrounded it, so that fear is still latent in many people.
-These scenes from Contagion reactivates the “fear virus” that was planted in people … and adds some.
-After a few minutes of panic-inducing scenes, most viewers will say “Oh my God, someone do something about this virus!
-This guy lost his wife and child, that’s awful!
+After a few minutes of panic-inducing scenes, most viewers will say “Oh my God, someone needs to do something about this virus!
+This guy lost his wife and child!
 AAArgh!”.
 Heroes do step up to the plate and take charge of things … and it just so happens that they were involved in the making of the movie.

 The Organizations That Take Charge

 In Contagion, as soon as the virus becomes a threat, the entire American government escapes to an “undisclosed location” and “looks for a way of working online”.
 Meanwhile, specific real-life non-government organizations (NGOs) are identified by the movie as the “heroes” and the go-to people to handle the crisis.
-These organizations are promoted to the viewers and are given automatic legitimacy and trustworthiness.
-However, those who are educated about the world elite’s agenda for a New World Order know that these organizations have been know to push that agenda and everything that goes with it.
+These organizations are given automatic legitimacy and trustworthiness.
 In short, the movie says: “If a crisis like this happens, the government will disappear, democracy will be suspended and NGOs will take over”.